maubanel/UE5-Blueprints/constructor-begin/README.md

 ##### `Step 13.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Now go to the game window and drag and drop this new blueprint **BP_Text_In_Constructor** into the first room.
+Rotate it so the text faces the front of the room.
 Notice you can see the text we entered which shows us that the construction script has run.

 ![drag blueprint in room](images/DragAndDrop.png)